wlsf82/scaling-tests-with-docker/README.md

 Run `npm run test:multi` to run the e2e tests on both Chrome and Firefox headless browsers in parallel.

-Run `npm run test:chrome:parallel` to run the e2e tests only on Chrome headless browser (each spec file will be executed in a different browser instance, in parallel).
+Run `npm run test:chrome:parallel` to run the e2e tests only on Chrome headless browser (each spec file will be executed in a different browser instance in parallel).